 Cloud Nine by Studio Gabriel Bordin

-As for digital technology, Cloud Nine is, according to Gabriel, “a very analog space, to feel in the clouds.
-It’s peaceful, organic, natural, and, consequently, analog draws us closer to that”.
+In terms of digital technology, Gabriel views Cloud Nine as “a very analog space, to feel in the clouds.
+It’s peaceful, organic, natural, and consequently, it draws us closer to an analog sense of connection”.

 Photography courtesy of Studio Gabriel Bordin